Ronnie Archer-Morgan

 Ronnie Archer-Morgan (Note: Also Archer Morgan) (born 1950) is a television presenter and antiques collector, known for his appearance on the BBC Antiques Roadshow since 2011.
 He is also known for presenting the 2023 Channel 4 show Millionaire Hoarders, in which experts seek out valuable antiques from the homes of the rich.
+He is also known for appearing on Find it, Fix it, Flog it as an expert valuer.

 Early life and education

 Ronnie Archer-Morgan was born in 1950 to Lizzie, a Sierra Leonean from a wealthy family, and Ronald, a British engineer living there.
 When Lizzie became pregnant, they moved to Britain in order to start a new life.
 Tragically, Ronald was killed in a car accident shortly afterwards, before Ronnie was born.
 This caused Lizzie to have a breakdown, and Ronnie was taken away from her and given to foster parents.
 Then, at age three, he was moved to a National Children's Home (now Action for Children) in Southport, Merseyside.
 Just before his sixth birthday, he was sent back to live with his mother, and half-sister Lynette.
 Archer-Morgan was abused by his mother, at first bullying, before escalating into physical torture, including multiple attempted murders.
 However, these went under the radar because of Lizzie's popularity and respected nature.

 He would use museums as a form of escapism from his home life, which kindled his love for antiques.
 His mother remarried to an abusive husband, and Archer-Morgan, now eleven, was taken back into care with his sister, where he remained for another five years.
 Aged seventeen, he secured a place at Hornsey College of Art, but dropped out only a few weeks after starting, citing the reason to be boredom at simply replicating others.